Tuesday, January 20, 2026

 Plus, during the solus era, HBO used generic stock music or local jingles, but in its national era, it has featured cinematic Hollywood-like orchestral music.

-During its first 11 years, 8 under Ted Turner, even after its national superstation status started, WTCG utilized a low-budget and archaic on-air look.
+For its first 11 years, 8 under Ted Turner, even after its national superstation status started, WTCG had a low-budget and archaic on-air look.

 With the use of the symbol inspired by the Suzy Rice/Joe Johnston Star Wars aesthetic, WTCG was not simply a local station, but a SuperStation delivered from the stars (Satcom 1).